ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/index.md

 The Science Data Kit project has successfully achieved its goal of becoming a comprehensive tool for scientific data analysis and visualization.
 Through the systematic implementation of twelve major roadmaps across six development phases, the SDK has evolved into a robust platform with extensive capabilities.

-The project is now entering a new phase with two active roadmaps:
+The project is now entering a new phase with three active roadmaps:

 1. The **Repository Reorganization** roadmap, which will improve the organization of roadmap files and documentation, preparing the repository for the Knowledge Graph Documentation System.

 2. The **Knowledge Graph Documentation System** roadmap, which represents a fundamental shift toward "AI-native software architecture" where the codebase actively communicates its structure and patterns to both human developers and AI agents.

+3. The **Strategic Enhancements** roadmap, which focuses on platform maturation, community adoption, and long-term sustainability through documentation automation, workshop feedback integration, domain customization, and other strategic capabilities.

-These roadmaps will guide the transformation of the Science Data Kit into an AI-navigable scientific software platform with a well-organized repository structure.
+Together, these roadmaps will guide the transformation of the Science Data Kit into an AI-navigable, community-adoptable scientific software platform with a well-organized repository structure and strategic capabilities for long-term growth and sustainability.